dekoza/mtgpl/docs/_sources/RAV.rst.txt

 :mtgtip:`Sins of the Past<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/c/5c518792-a50f-40b1-b6fb-674432093b6a.jpg?1598915195|https://scryfall.com/card/rav/106/sins-of-the-past?utm_source=api>`
    Until end of turn, you may cast target instant or sorcery card from your graveyard without paying its mana cost.
-If that spell would be put into your graveyard this turn, exile it instead.
+If that spell would be put into your graveyard, exile it instead.
 Exile Sins of the Past.

 :mtgtip:`Stinkweed Imp<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/2/628903a0-6695-4643-80f3-9a6efc4d6a27.jpg?1598915220|https://scryfall.com/card/rav/107/stinkweed-imp?utm_source=api>`